 - It includes guidance on publishing a Local Offer of support for children and young people with SEN or disabilities

 - For children and young people with more complex needs a co-ordinated assessment process and the 0-25 Education, Health and Care plan (EHC plan) replace statements and Learning Difficulty Assessments (LDAs)

 - There is a greater focus on support that enables those with SEN to succeed in their education and make a successful transition to adulthood

-Click here to view the SEN Code of Practise.
+Click here to view the SEND Code of Practise (gov.uk January 2015).